 No. It’s everyone.

-Regardless of what we might say on Facebook or the faces we might paint when we go out, we all get down from time to time, and we all need some ways to stay positive.
+Regardless of what we might say on Facebook or the faces we might paint when we go out, we all get down from time to time, and we all need some ways to keep thinking positive.

 Thankfully, there are many great things you can do for your positivity.
 There are many potent elixirs to remedy negativity, to ward off the blues, to keep stress, anxiety and depression at bay.